fractalscape13/doctordex/README.md

 ## Support and contact details

-_Contact me at fractalscape13@gmail.com with any comments or questions_
+_Contact me by submitting a pull request on this repo with any comments or questions_

 ## Technologies Used